(361) 825-3976 (office)

 Don Berkich, Ph.D

 Due to the ongoing pandemic, office hours are canceled for the foreseeable future.
-Regardless of whether I happen to be in my office, I am unable to meet with anyone using my office.
+Regardless of whether I happen to be in my office, I am unable to meet with anyone in my office.

 "The College of Unconventional Applied Arts and Sciences: A Prospectus" (pdf preprint)